 - If you have not done so already, follow the on-screen instructions to connect to Wi-Fi, configure some basic Fedora settings, and create a user account using a strong password you'll remember. - Once the user is created, make sure to update your packages using "sudo dnf upgrade" or the Software application to get the latest kernel version, which includes further improvements for the latest Intel CPUs and for the Framework Laptop specifically. - That's it!
-Wi-Fi, Bluetooth, the Fingerprint Reader (once configured), touchpad gestures, media keys, and just about everything else works right out of the box on the latest Fedora. - i By default, Gnome only supports 100% and 200% display scaling.
+Wi-Fi, Bluetooth, touchpad gestures, media keys, and just about everything else works right out of the box on the latest Fedora. - i By default, Gnome only supports 100% and 200% display scaling.
 To enable fractional scaling like 150%, you can run the following command and then reboot: gsettings set org.gnome.mutter experimental-features "['scalemonitor-framebuffer']" Please note: This is a feature that works on Wayland only.

 - i By default, Fedora doesn't enable

 "Tap to Click" on touchpads.
 You

 can enable it in the Mouse &

 Touchpad section of the Settings

 application or by running:

 gsettings set

 org.gnome.desktop.peripherals.tou

 chpad tap-to-click true

-- i With some SSDs (SN750 with older firmware), there is also one optional workaround needed to get the best suspend battery life.
+- With some SSDs (SN750 with older firmware), there is also one optional workaround needed to get the best suspend battery life.
 If you are not able to update your SSD firmware, set "nvme.noacpi=1" in your kernel parameters.
 In Fedora, you can do this by running the following command:

+- The Fingerprint Reader may need some libraries installed. fprintd and fprintd-pam Additional setup details in the code box on the left.

 - After installing your OS, we recommend updating to the latest firmware (11th Gen Intel Core or 12th Gen Intel Core) to make sure the laptop is running at optimal performance and stability.